Classport: Designing Runtime Dependency Introspection for Java: Experimental Results

 \subsection{Results for RQ1}

 The results of RQ1 are summarized in Table~\ref{tab:results-rq1}.
 It presents the effectiveness of \tool in embedding dependency metadata into Java class files across the open-source projects tested.
 Each row of the table represents the results of a project on our dataset.
-The first column reports the completeness of the embedding process considering two aspects.
-The first one is the number of dependencies embedded compared to the total number of dependencies in the project, and the second one is the number of class files containing the \tool annotation, compared to the total number of class files in the \uberjar.
+The first column lists the projects and their executable \uberjar from our dataset described in \autoref{sec:dataset}.
+The second column reports the completeness of the embedding process considering two aspects.
+The first aspect is the number of dependencies embedded compared to the total number of dependencies in the project, and the second one is the number of class files containing the \tool annotation, compared to the total number of class files in the original \uberjar.
 Then, the table reports the overhead introduced during the build phase by the \embedder.
-In detail, it reports the absolute time overhead, i.e., the time added by the embedding process to the build, and the space overhead, i.e., the percentage increase in the size of the \uberjar after embedding.
+We report the embedding time overhead, i.e., the time added by the embedding process to the build, and the space overhead, i.e., the size of the \uberjar after embedding.
+We also show the absolute increase in paranthesis.

 Consider the first row of the table, which corresponds to the \pdfbox project. \tool successfully embeds all 12 dependencies of \pdfbox-app, which is the total number of dependencies required by the application.
 The output \uberjar contains 7,914 class files, and all of them are annotated with the dependency metadata.
-The embedding process introduces an absolute time overhead of 18.86 seconds and a space overhead of 12\% in the final \uberjar.
+For this project, the embedding process introduces a time overhead of 11.52\% and a space overhead of 13.82\% in the final \uberjar.

-\tool successfully embeds all dependencies and class files in the projects we tested.
-Thus, 5 out of 6 projects are completely embedded, while Certificate-ripper has one dependency that is not embedded.
-This is because the dependency is only required for compilation and not for runtime, which is a characteristic known at build time by Maven, and hence it is not included in the \uberjar.
-Moreover, classes of \uberjar{s} of all 6 projects, including the partially embedded project, are annotated with the dependency metadata.
-This confirms that the embedding process is complete in terms of adding dependency metadata.

-The embedding process introduces a moderate performance cost during the build phase.
-The build time overhead ranges from 0.51 to 18.86 seconds of added time.
-The value is computed as the time required for the embedding plugin to be run.
-Considering the entire build process, this time can be negligible in the context of longer testing or packaging steps~\cite{cornejo2024family}.
-The space overhead also varies from 10\% to 29\% which is considered acceptable given the introduction of a novel feature - visibility into runtime dependencies.